9 Massive Food Trends For 2021-2025

 Magic Spoon is another example.

 Launched in 2019, Magic Spoon is a high-protein, low-carb breakfast cereal for adults.
-It caters to the ketogenic diet crowd.
+It caters to the gluten-free and keto diet crowds.

 Its founders say business has been booming.
 And judging by search volume for the brand, they’re not lying: